ZupIT/nimbus-docs/compose/action.md

 `String` to `Any?`.

 Deserializing items in a list of unknown types can be very boring, repetitive and dangerous.
-For this reason, we recommend using the method described in this topic (automatic), which requires both the packages "Nimbus Compose Annotations" and "Nimbus Compose Processor".
+For this reason, we recommend using the method described in this topic (automatic), which requires both the packages "Nimbus Compose Annotation" and "Nimbus Compose Processor".

 If you want to learn the manual approach, which doesn't rely on code generation, please read the topic ["Actions: manual deserialization"](manual/action.md) instead.